paynesa/locating-word-referents/README.md

 To run all learners with the parameters from Stevens et al. (2017), run: `python3 run_experiment.py`

 To find the optimal parameters for Pursuit and run an experiment with these parameters, run: `python3 optimize_pursuit.py`.
-This code currently optimizes Pursuit without Sampling but can easily be edited to optimize Pursuit with Sampling by changing both boolean values in the file to `True`.
+This code currently optimizes original Pursuit but can easily be edited to optimize Pursuit with Sampling by changing both boolean values in the file to `True`.

 To find the optimal parameters for the Modified Cross-Situational learner, run `python3 optimize_xsit.py`